History of the Jews in Libya: Ptolematic period

+Roman period

+During the Roman era, Jewish communities in Cyrenaica became more prominent, with inscriptions revealing their integration into civic life.
+By the early imperial period, Jews held various positions within the city administrations of Cyrene and other cities.
+This integration is reflected in inscriptions that document Jews serving in civic roles and acquiring citizenship.

+There is evidence of Jews living in Benghazi from 13 BCE.
+They were considered citizens, but were ruled by a Jewish archon unlike the rest of the Jews in that area.
+Ein Targhuna, near Massah, is believed to have been a Jewish military settlement during the Roman period.
+The site features Jewish rock-cut tombs, a menorah carving, possibly belonging to Jewish troops relocated by Augustus.

-During the Greco-Roman period, Libya corresponded approximately with Cyrene and the territory belonging to it.
-Jews lived there, including many that moved there from Egypt; Augustus granted Cyrene's Jewish population certain privileges through Flavius, the governor of the province.
+Augustus granted Cyrene's Jewish population certain privileges through Flavius, the governor of the province.
 At the time, they maintained close contact with the Jews in Jerusalem.
-In 73 CE, during the First Jewish–Roman War in Judea, there was also a revolt by the Jewish community in Cyrene led by Jonathan the Weaver, which was quickly suppressed by the governor Catullus.
+In 73 CE, during the First Jewish–Roman War in Judaea, there was also a revolt by the Jewish community in Cyrene led by Jonathan the Weaver, which was quickly suppressed by the governor Catullus.
 Jonathan was denounced to the governor of Pentapolis.
 In vengeance, the Romans killed him and many wealthy Jews in Cyrene.
 Several Libyan Jews from around this period are known today, such as Jason of Cyrene, whose work is the source of the Second Book of Maccabees, and Simon of Cyrene, who is believed to have carried the cross of Jesus as he was taken to his crucifixion.

-In 115 CE, another Jewish revolt, known as Kitos War, broke out not only in Cyrene, but also in Egypt and Cyprus.